SuperNinjaCat5/SuperNinjaCat5/README.md

 - 🔥 Proud vibe coder
 - 🎮 Big fan of video games
 - 🐱 Unbiasedly believe cats are the best animals
 - 🎺 but big and long

 ---

 ## About Me

-I'm passionate about coding and gaming, I enjoy learning usless things (3.141592653589793238462643383279502).
+I'm passionate about coding and gaming, I enjoy learning useless things (3.141592653589793238462643383279502).
 Currently focused on Python projects and getting free stuff from hcb lol.

 ---

 ## What I’m Working On